The Amex Platinum offers a slew of lucrative benefits in exchange for its $695 annual fee. This guide explains who should (and shouldn’t) apply.

 Restrictions also apply to the Uber credit, which can make it more difficult to use.
 For example, up to $200 in Uber statement credits for rides in the U.S. are granted in increments of $15 a month except for December, when you get $35 in credits.

 If you’re someone who takes an Uber ride at least once per month, making the most of these credits shouldn’t be a problem.
-Also, keep in mind that this card’s Uber credits are good for U.S. UberEats purchases, so they can apply to food delivery, too.
+Also, keep in mind this card’s Uber credits are good for U.S. UberEats purchases, so they can apply to food delivery, too.

 Equinox and digital entertainment enthusiasts

-If you work out with Equinox already or planned to try it, you should also consider the Platinum Card from American Express.
+If you work out with Equinox already or planned to try it, you should also consider The Platinum Card from American Express.

 It will give you up to $25 per month in statement credits when you use your card to pay for Equinox All Access, Destination, E by Equinox, or Equinox+ membership fees.
 These combined credits are worth $300 each year if you can max them out.
+On top of that, you can get a $300 annual statement credit toward the SoulCycle At-Home Bike through Equinox+.

 Separately, you can also qualify for $20 per month in statement credits, or up to $240 per year back, when you use your card to pay for digital entertainment options including Peacock, The New York Times, Audible or SiriusXM.